puppetlabs/puppetlabs-servicenow_cmdb_integration/README.md

 Please note that you may specify a user/password or an oauth token, but not both.

+> If you're using a hiera-eyaml encrypted password, then make sure that `eyaml decrypt -s <encrypted_password>` returns the same password on all nodes in the `PE Master` node group.

 > For customers using PE 2019.7+, we recommend adding this class to the `PE Master` node group.
 If HA is installed, then it should also be added to the `PE HA Replica` group.

 This class installs the `servicenow.rb` script.
 The script fetches the node's CMDB record from the `cmdb_ci` table and stores it in the `trusted.external.servicenow` variable.
 This variable is a hash of `<field> => <value>` where `<field>` is a field in the `cmdb_ci` table and `<value>` is the field's value.
 If the field's a reference field then `<value>` is that field's display value.